Take a sneak peek at the new NIST.gov and let us know what you think!

-Task 3 will entail efforts to ensure proper operation of the high-efficiency, air-source heat pump selected for the EL Net-Zero Energy Residential Test Facility (NZERTF).
-This heat pump will be one of the top energy users in the home and must operate properly for the home to reach its goal of net-zero energy.
-In FY2016 the NZERTF heat pump performance data taken over the entire cooling season will be used to debug and refine the adaptive FDD algorithm (A-FDD) developed under Task 1 with the goal of cataloging fault-free performance and updating the FDD capabilities of the monitoring process.
+The goal of Task 3 is to ensure proper operation of the high-efficiency, air-source heat pump selected for the EL Net-Zero Energy Residential Test Facility (NZERTF).
+This heat pump is the top energy user in the home and must operate fault free for the home to reach its goal of net-zero energy.
+In FY2016 the NZERTF heat pump performance data taken over the entire cooling season will be used to debug and refine the adaptive FDD algorithm (A-FDD) developed under Task 1 with the goal of implementing A-FDD once it has been refined.

 Start Date:October 1, 2011